MicrosoftDocs/entra-docs/docs/external-id/external-identities-pricing.md

 - B2B collaboration external guests in Microsoft Entra External ID [workforce tenants](tenant-configurations.md#workforce-tenants).

    > [!NOTE]
    > For B2B collaboration in [multitenant organizations](~/identity/multi-tenant-organizations/multi-tenant-organization-overview.md#who-are-multitenant-organization-member-users), this billing model applies only to external users with a UserType of Guest.
-It doesn’t apply to external members that originate from within the multitenant organization (UserType=Member).
+It doesn’t apply to external members that originate from within the multitenant organization, which have a UserType of Member.

 - External users in Microsoft Entra External ID [external tenants](tenant-configurations.md#external-tenants), which includes consumers and business guests (users without directory roles), and admins (users with directory roles).

 Billing is based on monthly active users (MAU), which is the count of unique external users who authenticate to your tenants within a calendar month.
-To determine the total number of MAUs, we combine MAUs from all tenants linked to the same subscription, including workforce tenants and external tenants.
+To determine the total number of MAUs, we combine MAUs from all workforce and external tenants that are linked to a subscription.

 MAU billing helps you reduce costs by offering a free tier and flexible, predictable pricing.
 You can get started for free and only pay for what you use as your business grows.